SEMICeu/Core-Business-Vocabulary/README.md

 Any problems encountered, or suggestions for new functionalities can be submitted as issues on the Core Business Vocabulary repository on GitHub.
 A short guideline for submitting issues can be found at https://github.com/SEMICeu/Core-Business-Vocabulary/wiki.

 Copyright © 2023 European Union.
 All material in this repository is published under the licence CC-BY 4.0, unless explicitly otherwise mentioned.
-Any problems encountered, or suggestions for new functionalities can be submitted as issues on the ADMS repository on GitHub.
+Any problems encountered, or suggestions for new functionalities can be submitted as issues on the CBV repository on GitHub.